It is hoped that this article will serve to expose the truth.

 important issue that I have only begun to study is that all the

-"verses"/signs/ayatin which refer to a time for slw are
+"verses"/signs/ayatin which refer to a sun timing for slw

 addressed to the messenger in the Arabic singular (unlike other